 The Edtech Pilot Framework provides a step-by-step process to help education leaders and technology developers run successful educational technology (edtech) pilots.
 CBB Toolkit is listed under both the Plan and Negotiate/Purchase steps.
 Also, I will be attending the upcoming AASA Annual National Conference on Education, February 15-17, 2018 in Nashville, TN.
 I have a round table session on Friday afternoon.
 Title: Cycle-based Budgeting & Continuous Improvement: Three Years of Lessons Time: 2/16 from 2:30 to 3:30 Venue: Table #6 in the NCE Marketplace at the Music City Center Convention Center Hope to see you there.

-Considering that SharePoint and InfoPath based Budget Request Form is not a viable solution in many districts, I added a new Budget Request Form developed in Microsoft Word to the CBB Toolkit.
+Considering that SharePoint and InfoPath based Investment Tracking Form is not a viable solution in many districts, I added a new Investment Tracking Form developed in Microsoft Word to the CBB Toolkit.
 You can also download the form by clicking on this MS Word icon .
-This version includes three critical elements that are often missing in a typical budget request form: 1) unit cost, 2) measurable target outcomes, and 3) review cycle.
-Compared to the web-based solution (SharePoint and InfoPath), using the MS Word based Budget Request Form has many limitations.
-With that said, it does provide the following […]
+This version includes three critical elements that are often missing in a typical Investment Tracking form: 1) cost per pupil, 2) measurable target outcomes, and 3) review cycle.
+Compared to the web-based solution (SharePoint and InfoPath), using the MS Word based form has many limitations.
+With that said, it does provide the following features: […]

 Acknowledgement: the author thanks Dr. Buchanan for his critiques that helped improve this post.
 The CBB Decision Tool has been uploaded to the Toolkit.
 This tool is intended for two purposes: ⚑ Provide two simple but powerful data points for making program funding decisions ▸ Cost per pupil ▸ Total number of programs a cost center will be implementing concurrently ⚑ Play what-if scenarios to see the resulting implications for budget and program implementation CONTEXT Ideal School District adopted CBB in 15-16 school year.
 After two years of implementation, 9 CBB-accounted programs totaling $21.98 million will reach the end […]